 - The mean age of onset is 32 years, with diagnosis most often in the age range of 20-50.

 - MS is diagnosed 2 to 3 times more frequently in women than in men.

-While the National MS Society leads the charge of reevaluating and updating statistics on MS, our team at Your Autoimmunity Connection is working to connect patients (and their support systems) with one another and with currently available resources.
+The National MS Society leads the charge of reevaluating and updating statistics on MS. Our team at Your Autoimmunity Connection is working to connect patients (and their support systems) with one another and with currently available resources.